 Periodically throughout TB1 and TB2

 Branch Up provides extracurricular Saturday activity days for children aged 7-11 and student volunteers.
+The programme aims to increase young people's confidence, raise their aspirations and improved their relationships with others as well as giving them exciting new experiences and the chance to have fun!
 In 2019/20 we had a sports day at the university, visited the zoo, went to a trampoline park and more.
-The programme aims to improve young people's confidence and relationships with others as well as giving them exciting new experiences and the chance to have fun!

 The referred children often have challenging home lives, low confidence and often no access to extracurricular activities outside of school.
 Having a disadvantaged background has a significant impact on a child’s educational attainment and on their social and emotional well-being and development.